100 Notable alumni of

 -

 Jeff Bell is an American executive.
-He is best known as the past CEO of PPLSI, for creating the Jeep Rubicon and 4-door Wrangler, launching the Chrysler 300, Halo 3, Gears of War, growing Xbox Live with Netflix and Rock Band, and exiting multiple start-ups.
-He is an Operating Partner at MidOcean Private Equity, and a venture partner of NCT Ventures LLC.
+He serves as President of Pittsburgh Tomorrow, a non-profit focused upon growing Western Pennsylvania's economy and population.
+Previously, he served as CEO of PPLSI, and is best known for creating the Jeep Rubicon and 4-door Wrangler, launching the Chrysler 300, Halo 3, Gears of War, growing Xbox Live with Netflix and Rock Band, and exiting multiple start-ups.
+He is an Operating Partner at MidOcean Private Equity, and a Venture Partner of NCT Ventures LLC.

 -